dotnet/machinelearning-modelbuilder/.github/ISSUE_TEMPLATE/bug_report.md

  - Visual Studio Version

 **Describe the bug**
+- On which step of the process did you run into an issue:
-A clear and concise description of what the bug is.
+- Clear description of the problem:

 **To Reproduce**
 Steps to reproduce the behavior: